Advanced meters - safety, privacy and security

 Health authorities around the world, including ARPANSA and the World Health Organization (WHO), have examined the scientific evidence regarding possible health effects from advanced meters.
 Current research indicates that there are no established health effects from the low exposure to the radio-frequency electromagnetic emissions from advanced meters.
 If you do have any health concerns, consult with your doctor.

 No, the equipment does not use 5G.
 Advanced meters record electricity flows and communicate the information back to Western Power using a combination of low-level radiofrequency and cellular communications technology.
 Western Power's advanced metering infrastructure predominantly uses radio frequency, supported by 4G technology.
 When communicating, the emissions from an advanced meter are less than those produced from the remote device used to unlock a car, and less than a single SMS transmission.
 All devices comply with the maximum exposure levels as specified by ARPANSA.
-ARPANSA asserts that...
+ARPANSA asserts...
 Read more

 There are a number of Commonwealth bodies charged with protecting people and the environment from radiation from telecommunications sources, including the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), the Australian Communications and Media Authority (ACMA), the Department of Health & the Department of Communications and the Arts.